Irene Ware: Acting

 Ware debuted on stage in a revue at the Metropolitan Theatre Boston in July 1929, She performed in Early Carroll's Sketch Book (1929) and in the 1930 and 1931 versions of Earl Carroll's Vanities on Broadway.
 She was then contracted to Fox Studios and moved to Hollywood, changing her name to Irene Ware.
-Her first movie was Society Girl, in 1932 at Fox Film Corporation as uncredited together with names like James Dunn, Peggy Shannon and Spencer Tracy.
+Her first movie was Society Girl, in 1932 at Fox Film Corporation uncredited together with names like James Dunn, Peggy Shannon and Spencer Tracy.
 The second film, which quickly made her a star, was Chandu the Magician, also released in 1932 and directed by Marcel Varnel.

 Personal life

 Ware's first marriage was to American screenwriter John Meehan, Jr., who won three Oscars for his work.
 Her second marriage was to federal Judge Fred Campbell.
 She left the industry to become a mother to their two children, John and Deirdre Meehan.

-Author Gregory William Mank wrote in 'Bela Lugosi and Boris Karloff the Expanded Story of a Haunting Collaboration', (McFarland & Company), (2010), that Ware lived in Encinitas; had "Severe dementia"; and that she died in the evening, of "Pneumonia", in the Western Medical Centre, Santa Ana.
+Author Gregory William Mank wrote in Bela Lugosi and Boris Karloff the Expanded Story of a Haunting Collaboration, (McFarland & Company), (2010), that Ware lived in Encinitas; had "Severe dementia"; and that she died in the evening, of "Pneumonia", in the Western Medical Centre, Santa Ana.